-This sensitive information includes trade secrets and intellectual property, more commonly known as the company’s “crown jewels.”
-At the Arruda Group, our team of former FBI Special Agents, CIA Analysts, and Naval Intelligence Officers specialize in Counterintelligence.
-We use our collective expertise to investigate matters of Corporate Espionage, Insider Threat, and Cyber Threats.
+This sensitive information includes trade secrets and intellectual property, more commonly known as a company’s “crown jewels.”
+At ARRUDA Group, our team of former FBI Special Agents, and Naval Intelligence Officers specialize in Counterintelligence.
+We use our collective expertise to investigate matters of Corporate Espionage, and Insider Threat.

 What is Corporate Espionage?

-Economic Espionage is a very real and large-scale problem targeting U.S. businesses today, responsible for the loss of hundreds of billions of dollars annually.
+Corporate Espionage, sometimes referred to as Industrial Espionage or Corporate Spying, is a very real and large-scale problem targeting U.S. businesses today, responsible for the loss of hundreds of billions of dollars annually.
 While this is not a new crime, it is one that has greatly benefitted from the Internet, for reconnaissance and the actual theft.
 The main legal difference between Economic and Corporate Espionage is the origin and allegiance of the offender.
 Economic Espionage is committed primarily by foreign governments or agents of that government.
-Corporate Espionage or theft of trade secrets is committed by a competitor or agent of that competitor.
+Corporate Espionage or Theft of Trade Secrets is committed by a competitor or agent of that competitor.

 What is Insider Threat?